Conwy: Transport

+Bus services in Conwy are operated mostly by Arriva Wales, with some by Llew Jones Coaches.
+Routes link the town with Bangor, Caernarfon and Llandudno.

 Lifeboat

 A lifeboat station was established by the RNLI in 1966 and currently operates the D-class inshore lifeboat, the May-Bob, (D–765).

 Governance

-A Conwy electoral ward exists for elections to Conwy County Borough Council.
-The ward extends west of the River Conwy only with a total population of 4,065.
-The other county wards within the Conwy community are Deganwy, Marl and Pensarn.

-Conwy also has a town council, based at Conwy Guildhall, comprising 17 town councillors elected from the five community wards of Aberconwy, Castle, Deganwy, Marl and Pensarn.
+There are two tiers of local government covering Conwy, at community (town) and county borough level: Conwy Town Council (Cyngor Tref Conwy) and Conwy County Borough Council.
+The town council is based at Conwy Guildhall on Rose Hill Street.

 Administrative history

-Conwy was an ancient borough.
+Conwy was an ancient parish and an ancient borough, having been given a charter by Edward I of England in 1284.
+The borough covered a larger area than the parish, also including the Deganwy area in the parish of Eglwys Rhos on the east bank of the river, and parts of the parishes of Gyffin, Llangelynnin, and Dwygyfylchi west of the river.

 Unlike most such boroughs, it was not reformed by the Municipal Corporations Act 1835, and so the old borough corporation continued to exist and run the town.
 By 1876 the borough corporation was seen as an archaic and unaccountable impediment to the proper management of the town.
 The town's residents organised a petition to convert the town into a municipal borough with an elected corporation to take responsibility for public health and local government.
 A royal charter incorporating the town as a municipal borough was issued in December 1876, and the new borough corporation took over the running of the town from March 1877.
-The municipal borough boundary included land on both sides of the river, covering the parish of Conwy (or Conway) and parts of the parishes of Gyffin and Dwygyfylchi on the west bank, and part of the parish of Eglwys Rhos on the east bank.
 The urban parishes within the borough boundary were reorganised in 1894 to comprise Conwy and Gyffin on the west bank and Llanrhos on the east bank.

 In 1972 the borough council voted to change the spelling of the town's name from "Conway" to "Conwy".
 The change was agreed by the Secretary of State for Wales and took effect on 1 August 1972.
 The municipal borough was abolished in 1974, with the area becoming part of the Aberconwy district in the new county of Gwynedd.
 A community called Conwy was established at the same time covering the area of the former borough.
 Further local government reorganisation in 1996 saw Aberconwy abolished and the town transferred to the new Conwy County Borough, named after the town but covering a much larger area.